fabxc/prometheus/promql/README.md

 		// Cancel signals that a running query execution should be aborted.
 		Cancel()
 	}

+For per-query timeouts this would naturally be extended by `ExecWithTimeout`.

 The resulting control flow for any query could look like this (currently it is a bit more specific about the query strings' content, see below why):